-If a teacher forms a reportable suspicion and is not able to progress a report through the processes detailed in the flowchart above, they are able to meet their mandatory reporting obligation through reporting directly to the Department of Child Safety, Youth and Women via their online reporting form:
+If a teacher forms a reportable suspicion and is not able to progress a report through the process detailed in the Flowchart above, they are able to meet their mandatory reporting obligation through reporting directly to Child Safety Services via the online reporting form:

+https://secure.communities.gld.gov.au/cbir/ChildSafety

-https://secure.communities.qld.gov.au/cbir/home/ChildSafety# STUDENT PROTECTION GUIDELINES Preface
+STUDENT PROTECTION GUIDELINES

+Preface

 These guidelines have been developed by the Queensland Catholic Education Commission (QCEC) in conjunction with Catholic School Authorities in order to provide information to support the implementation of the Student Protection Processes.
-These guidelines may be subject to change in line with child protection practice developments, and may be subject to customisation to reflect the resources and systems in place for a particular Catholic School Authority.
+These guidelines may be subject to change in line with child protection practice developments and may be subject to customisation to reflect the resources and systems in place for a particular Catholic School Authority.